 Managers are often poorly prepared.

-Good preparation and post-processing ensures clarity and a good atmosphere in the team.
+Good preparation and post-processing ensure clarity and a good atmosphere in the team.
 It is not for nothing that employee appraisals are described as one of the most critical management tools.

 Of course, things can go wrong even with optimal preparation.
 It would help if you always kept that in mind.
 The crux of the matter is that two people meet here who generally look at the conversation from different perspectives.
 So it is essential to try to understand the other person's position and go into the conversation as indifferently as possible.